 EDAM 5009.
-DEVELOPING INDEPENDENT READERS (K-3)
+DEVELOPING INDEPENDENT READERS (K-3) THREE CREDITS

 The course begins with a review of the core beliefs about teaching and learning, the Guiding Principles, and the Gradual Release of Responsibility Model.
-The learner will explore the how, what, and why of independent reading and how it relates to the 7 Guiding Principles.
-The learner will consider the classroom environment and methods they can use to promote independent reading as well as how to create partnerships to support it.
+The learner will explore the how,what,and why of independent reading and how it relates to the 7 Guiding Principles.
+The learner will consider the classroom environment and methods they can use to promote independent reading.
+The course will also explore the implementation and management of independent reading as well as how to create partnerships to support it.